kirjavascript/nibblrjr/DOCUMENTATION.md

 ```javascript
 const { window, document } = fetchSync('http://google.com', {type: 'dom'});
 ```
-<a href="#fetchsync">fetchSync</a> blocks, but each command is run concurrently in a separate vm - so other features continue to be responsive
+[fetchSync](#fetchsync) blocks, but each command is run concurrently in a separate vm - so other features continue to be responsive

 <a name="fetchsync-json" href="#fetchsync-json">#</a> fetchSync.<b>json</b>(<i>url</i>{, <i>options</i>}) -> <i>object</i>

-same as <a href="#fetchsync">fetchSync</a>, except parses the response as JSON and returns an object
+same as [fetchSync](#fetchsync), except parses the response as JSON and returns an object

 <a name="fetchsync-dom" href="#fetchsync-dom">#</a> fetchSync.<b>dom</b>(<i>url</i>{, <i>options</i>}) -> <i>DOM</i>

-same as <a href="#fetchsync">fetchSync</a>, except parses the response as HTML and returns a window object
+same as [fetchSync](#fetchsync), except parses the response as HTML and returns a window object

 the following functions are deprecated